 James Hartley and Co. / Hartley Wood

-Although Hartley’s introduced the first rolled glass to have a textured pattern, we have found no evidence that they ever produced a figured rolled glass pattern.
-Hartley’s did produce Cathedral Glass and contributed in the development of coloured glass, used for stained glass work.
+Although Hartley’s introduced the first rolled glass to have a textured pattern, we have found no evidence that they ever produced a fancy figured rolled glass sheet.
+Hartley’s did produce Cathedral Glass and contributed to the development of coloured glass, used for stained glass work.

 “The rough rolled plate (often called Hartley’s rolled plate) is also somewhat obscured and having flutes on one side, either in fine lines near together, or with 4 or 11 flutes to the inch run ; it is only made in one quality, in 1’8 in., 3/16 in., 1/4 in., and 3/8 in. thickness, and is mostly used for top lights of lanterns, greenhouses and in roofs where too much light is not required… Diamond or quarry rough plate is similar to rough rolled plate, but having the flutes rolled in diamond or lozenge shaped patterns.”

 In 1892 Hartley Wood and Co were producing ‘Antique glass’, the favoured sheet of the stained glass window artists, at the Portobello Glassworks after foreign competition forced the closure of their Wear Glassworks in that same year.
 The Continental firms could produce their sheet-glass much cheaper by using tank furnaces.
 Hartley Wood’s production of machine-made rolled sheet glass ceased in 1892.